dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 groups individuals?
 That is, if you remain together, it is much easier to stay together.

 How do you plan to hold together?
-Hexagram 8 contains one such clue: it's named **Holding Together (8)** and speaks of a leader whose social magnetism rallies others around him.
+The eponymous **Holding Together (8)** speaks of a leader whose social magnetism rallies others around him.
 But, as for the group itself, it should plan on utilizng communication and planning.
 With these, a group can overcome the tendency to factionalize.
-As an aside, this is the opposite of what you want with Boltzmann Machines exploring a space. **Fellowship With Men ** implies the planning, the anticipation and the communication required by its imagery of a group intending to enter through the same gate -- all before crossing the great water.
+As an aside, this is the opposite of what you want with Boltzmann Machines exploring a space -- their motion should diverge to efficiently explore the convex and concave nooks and crannies of a space. **Fellowship With Men (13)** implies the planning, the anticipation and the communication required by its imagery of a group intending to enter through the same gate -- all before crossing the great water.
 You need everyone to be together, to be on the same wavelength before you part on your journey.
 Otherwise, you are like the hibiscus leaves with no sources of group attraction between you.
-As soon as you encounter adversity, you will be split part. **Coming To Meet (44)** covers some of the same principles at a sociological scale.
+As soon as you encounter adversity, you will be split part. **Coming To Meet (44)** covers some of the same principles of cohesion at a sociological scale.

-- While along the journey how do you measure the space and it's impact on group cohesion?
+While along the journey how do you measure the space and it's impact on group cohesion?
+In what dimensions to you measure togetherness?
+By what metrics do you measure the distance between group members?
+How do you measure the surfaces in the space of your shared journey?
+In high dimensions, especially with analytical or exterior methods, one may combinatorially determine the convexity and concavity of surfaces.
+Doing so quickly becomes intractible, so the energy you invest thereto must be channeled wisely, otherwise it is wasted.
+In sociophysical systems, even before the validity the tractibility of problems

 ### [Hexagram 15 Details The Phenomena of Normification, Not Simply "Modesty"](#hexagram-15-details-the-phenomena-of-normification-not-simply-modesty)